-- Sprinkle with sea salt, add a decorative chip and bake.
+- Sprinkle with sea salt, and add a decorative chip if you like.

-- Knock the tray on the counter right after taking them out of the oven.
+- Then bake them off, and knock the tray on the counter a few times right after taking them out of the oven.

 What's the TOP TIP for making tasty chocolate chip cookies?

-For the sake of your arm muscles, my top tip is to use a mixer, but do not overuse a mixer.
-These one bowl chocolate chip cookies are super easy to mix up, so it's tempting to just grab a wooden spoon and go at it, but because we want a stiff dough to give us that chewy center, a mixer is really helpful for bringing everything together.
+For the sake of your arm muscles, my top tip for this recipe is to use a mixer, but do not overuse a mixer.
+As a one-bowl recipe, these cookies are super easy to mix up, so it's tempting to just grab a wooden spoon and go at it.
+But, because we want a stiff dough to give us that chewy center, a mixer is really helpful for bringing everything together.

-That said...you definitely don't want to overmix this dough, so mix just until your dough comes together, and then just until the chips are fairly well distributed to make sure they stay nice and tender.
+That said...you definitely don't want to overmix this dough, so mix just until your dough comes together, and then just until the chips are fairly well distributed to make sure your cookies stay nice and tender.

 Can you make the dough ahead of time?

 Yes!
-You can bake these delicious cookies from the fridge or freezer if you'd like to make the dough ahead.
+You can bake these delicious cookies from the fridge or freezer if you'd like to make the dough in advance.
 You can still bake them at 375°F for 10 minutes.